aryan2574/Covid-19-dashboard/README.md

 2. Run `npm install`
 3. Run `npm start`
 4. Open `http://localhost:3000/` in your browser
-5. Check Covid 19 data for your state
+5. Check Covid 19 data for your state and district

 ## Screenshots
 ![screenshot1](doc/Screenshot1.png)